-Even if someone has been given permission, the only way they can watch the video is through the link in the email they’ve been sent so sending them just the link won’t work.
+Even if someone has been given permission, they can only watch via the link in the email they've been sent.
+Sending them just the link on its own won't work.

 To give someone the best chance of actually receiving the email, follow these steps:

 - Try and make sure the recipient is using a Gmail based address.
 This shouldn't be necessary but in reality it helps.

 - If the viewer is using the Tabbed Gmail layout tell them to check their Social tab for the notification.